Shopping

 (Image credit: Philips)

 If you like the finer things in life, a bean-to-cup coffee maker might be just what you're looking for.
-These super-automatic and automatic espresso machines are designed for especially for beginners or anyone who wants a quick cup of coffee without much effort.
-Simply add beans, place a cup underneath, and let the machine handle the rest, offering a variety of drinks from espresso to cappuccino.
+These automatic espresso machines are specially designed for beginners or anyone who wants a quick cup of coffee without much effort.
+Simply add the beans, place a cup underneath, and let the machine handle the rest.

 However, this convenience comes at a cost.
 A quality bean-to-cup machine usually starts around $700 and can go up to $2,000.
-While the upfront price may seem high, they’re durable and can save you money in the long run, especially with reputable brands like De'Longhi.
+While the upfront price may seem high, they’re durable and can save you money in the long run, especially with reputable brands like the ones below.

 I've tested the best bean-to-cup machines and these are my three favorites.